 - Can justify a higher price

 This is especially common in founder-led sectors like SaaS or agencies, where acquisition demand may be high but buyer financing is constrained.
-Strong positioning and deal flow support—often driven by smart marketing—can also improve your leverage when negotiating seller-financed terms.
+Strong positioning, disciplined financial operations, and deal flow support—often guided by fractional CFO services focused on scalable exits and smart marketing—can also improve your leverage when negotiating seller-financed terms.

 You create predictable post-exit income